Humble Beginnings

 0 min READ

-Almerra has had very few people putting in thousands of hours to fully flesh out and understand how to accomplish similar systems, and they were uninteresting and just bad through the majority of the development.
+Almerra has had very few people putting in tens of thousands of hours to research, test and understand how to implement these kinds of systems, and they were uninteresting and just bad through the majority of the development.